ComposableFi/whitepaper/whitepaper.md

 We briefly touched on how these are computed, but let us provide more details here.
 We select a number of token movements of the vaults.
 These are drawn from a truncated Gaussian with parameters set to resemble real-world transfers.
 As an aside, the Mosaic PoC provided even more realistic data and we have developed ways to account for this as well - we are able to confirm that our simulated data resembles the PoC data.

 Then, the simulated data is snapped to a global timegrid and a state machine is used to evolve the vault states forward starting at some initial liquidity levels.
-This give rise to the evolving liquidity levels over time as plotted in Fig.~(\ref{fig:lse_datasets}).
+This give rise to the evolving liquidity levels over time as plotted in Fig.[(16)](#fig_lse_datasets}).

+<a name="fig_lse_datasets"></a>
 ![](images/lse_results_feemodel_3_20_20211015_18_59_40_412997.png)
 ![Dataset 1 (left) and Dataset 2 (right) from the Liquidity Simulation Environment (LSE).
 Each vault is a row.
 The liquidity is shown as the moving curves in rows 2 and 3.
 Row 1 does not have transfers involved with it for this data.](images/lse_results_feemodel_3_20_20211021_18_59_52_314364.png)